cair/GraphTsetlinMachine/README.md

 ## Paper

-A Tsetlin Machine for Logical Learning and Reasoning With Graphs.
+_A Tsetlin Machine for Logical Learning and Reasoning With Graphs_.
 Ole-Christoffer Granmo, et al., 2024.
-(Coming soon).
+(Coming soon)

 ## Licence